cloudmesh/pi/content/en/tutorial/analytics-services/tutorial.md

 for feature selection.
 A Support vector machine [SVM](https://en.wikipedia.org/wiki/Support_vector_machine) is used as the actual learning model on the features.

-Use your favorite editor to look at it (whether it be vscode, vim, nano, etc).
-We will use emacs

 We will reference the python file [sklearn_svm.py](https://github.com/cloudmesh/cloudmesh-openapi/blob/main/tests/Scikitlearn-experimental/sklearn_svm.py)